marovira/dotfiles/INSTALL_WINDOWS.md

 ### C/C++ Support

 To allow C/C++ syntax highlighting as well as compilation, we need `clang` and `clang-format`, which will be installed as part of Clang itself.
-To install it, go [here](https://github.com/llvm/llvm-project/releases) and download the required version.
+The current minimum required version of Clang is 17.
+To install it, go [here](https://github.com/llvm/llvm-project/releases) and download the latest compatible version.
 Make sure it gets added to the path.

 ### Markdown